 Nassar, 570 U.S. at 348 (citations to separate opinions in Price Waterhouse omitted).
 The Supreme Court in Nassar continued:

 Two years later, Congress passed the Civil Rights Act of 1991 (1991 Act), 105 Stat.
 1071.
 This statute (which had many other provisions) codified the burden-shifting and lessened-causation framework of Price Waterhouse in part but also rejected it to a substantial degree.

-Legislation first added a new subsection to the end of § 2000e-2, i.e., Title VII’s principal ban on status-based discrimination.
+The legislation first added a new subsection to the end of § 2000e-2, i.e., Title VII’s principal ban on status-based discrimination.
 See § 107(a), 105 Stat.
 1075.
 The new provision, § 2000e-2(m), states:

 [A]n unlawful employment practice is established when the complaining party demonstrates that race, color, religion, sex, or national origin was a motivating factor for any employment practice, even though other factors also motivated the practice.